 Students must meet college admission and course placement requirements to take college courses, but are not required to meet academic eligibility through a specific grade point average (GPA) or test score to enter the program.

-Note: The Early College High School program is not for everyone.
+Note: EDGE - Earn a Degree, Gradute Early, formerly called Early College High School. program is not for everyone.
 If students are active in extracurricular activities that conflict with their schedule of college classes, this may present a problem.
 We will do our best to make accommodations; however, for this program to be successful, students need to be firmly committed to their college course load.

 Student Recruitment and Selection